KaniewskiSoftware/movies-browser-ts-rq/README.md

 3. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
 4. Add detailed documentation for components, hooks, and utilities to make it easier for others to understand and contribute to the project
 5. Develop a generic DetailsPage that leverages the existing Tile component used for both People and Movies pages, with appropriate conditional variables for seamless integration
+6. Better organize and improve the styling of the project for a more polished look and feel
+7. Continuously identify and fix bugs to ensure a smooth and reliable user experience

 By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.